bitemyapp/learnhaskell/README.md

 ## NICTA course

-> This is the course I recommend doing after Yorgey's cis194 course
+> This is the course we recommend doing after Yorgey's cis194 course

 Available on github [here](https://github.com/NICTA/course).